 Purpose of the Serial

-100% of MTDs should be received by HHMOAs by +15WDs of the agent’s EFD following a Change of Agent.
+100% of MTDs should be received by HH SVA MOAs by +15WDs of the agent’s EFD following a Change of Agent.

-The Serial measures the performance of HHMOAs sending MTDs only following a change of agent.
+The Serial measures the performance of HH SVA MOAs sending MTDs only following a change of agent.
 Change of Meter events should not be reported by this Serial.

 Missing is to be considered as when a D0155 has been received, but there has been no associated D0268 received.